 In most cases, staff files should be kept for six years after a member of staff leaves, in case any legal process requires them.
 However, if the file contains a record of any safeguarding concerns, the file should be kept until the person has reached normal pension age or for a period of 35 years from the date of the allegation if that is longer.
-No records of safeguarding concerns should be destroyed before the conclusion of the Independent Inquiry into Child Sexual Abuse, led by Professor Alexis Jay, which began in July 2015 and still ongoing.
+For records of safeguarding concerns see 'Record Keeping' in Section A2.
 A summary staff record (i.e. period of employment and other basic information, including details of unpaid absences, pension related information, and records relating to an accident or injury at work) should be kept until the member of staff is 72.
 As a precaution, it is recommended that a SIMS central register report is run annually and a copy archived.

-As noted above, UK Visas and Immigration requires that evidence of the right to work in the UK must be kept securely for the duration of the individual's employment and for a further two years after they leave employment.
+As noted above, UK Visas and Immigration requires that evidence of the right to work in the UK must be kept securely for the duration of the individual's employment and for at least a further two years after they leave employment.